 b.
 That there be no divisions among you: The ancient Greek word for divisions is “schismata.”
 Although we derive our English word “schism” from this Greek word, it does not really mean a “party” or a “faction”; it properly means “tear or rend.”
 Paul’s plea is that they stop ripping each other apart, tearing up the body of Christ.

 c.
-The contrast to divisions is to be perfectly joined together in the same mind and in the same judgment.
+But that you be perfectly joined together in the same mind and in the same judgment: The contrast to divisions is to be perfectly joined together in the same mind and in the same judgment.
 Instead of being torn apart, Paul pleads that they would be joined together in the same mind and in the same judgment.

 i.
 Barclay on joined together: “A medical word used of knitting together bones that have been fractured, or joining together a joint that has been dislocated.
 The disunion is unnatural and must be cured.”